HoTT/Coq-HoTT/STYLE.md

 the core developers are busy.
 If a pull request seems to have stalled, feel free to bump it back to attention with a comment.

+You may see the abbreviations LGTM ("Looks Good To Me") meaning that the commenter counts as one pair of eyes, and APOE ("Another Pair Of Eyes") asking for a second pair.

 ### Commit messages ###

 Please try to keep commit messages clear and informative.
 We don’t